lennartstoelting/Chess/README.md

 DevLog

+Lennart 28-07

+the empty board can now kind of be filled with some chess pieces. it is still very static but you will see a pawn appearing in the top right corner.
+Changing this currently takes many steps so a different approach is on the way

+---

 Lennart 27-07

 The whole thing is currently just able to draw an empty board, not even connected with the Board class, just a static board